 Any presets outside of the built-in ones above are made possible and registered through a provisional API.

-CKAN custom preset: CKAN is the world’s leading open data platform developed by Open Knowledge International to help streamline the publishing, sharing, finding and using of data.
+CKAN custom preset: CKAN is the world’s leading open data platform developed by Open Knowledge Foundation to help streamline the publishing, sharing, finding and using of data.
 Here’s a custom preset that, for example, could help the user run an inspection on datasets from Surrey’s Data Portal which utilizes CKAN.

 Dropbox custom preset: Dropbox is one of the most popular file storage and collaboration cloud service in use.
 It ships with an API that makes it possible for third party apps to read files stored on Dropbox as long as a user’s access token is specified.
 Here’s our goodtables custom preset for Dropbox.
 Remember to generate an access token by first creating a Dropbox app with full permissions.